Stanisław Dąbek: Biography

-Colonel Stanisław Dąbek was posthumously promoted to the rank of brigadier general.
-For the first time by the Commander-in-Chief, Gen. Władysław Anders with seniority on January 1, 1964.
-For the second time in 1969 by the President of the Republic of Poland in Exile, August Zaleski.
-The President of the Republic of Poland, Lech Wałęsa, in his Order of June 4, 1993 on the recognition of military ranks granted by the authorities of the Republic of Poland in Exile, recognized the rank of brigadier general, awarded posthumously by the Commander-in-Chief.
+Colonel Stanisław Dąbek was posthumously promoted to the rank of brigadier general, for the first time by the Commander-in-Chief, Gen. Władysław Anders with seniority on January 1, 1964; and for the second time in 1969 by the President of the Republic of Poland in Exile, August Zaleski.
+The President of the Republic of Poland, Lech Wałęsa, in his Order of June 4, 1993, on the recognition of military ranks granted by the authorities of the Republic of Poland in Exile, recognized the rank of brigadier general, awarded posthumously by the Commander-in-Chief.

 Commemoration

 Stanisław Dąbek is the patron of: